 55. The criminal profilers on DateLine are respected experts in the field.
 They were allowed to see at least some of the evidence.
 They easily ruled out a drug related hit.
 They said it was artfully planned by amateur murderers.
 They said it was planned by someone close to Lindsay who likely worked in the same office.
 That narrows the suspects down to a few people.
 Why is the SPD completing ignoring the collaborative analysis of these experts?
 Those people were publicly cleared by the SPD right after the show aired because it was obvious to all, who in her life fit the description and had a motive.

 [The only evidence the experts on Dateline saw from the Saanich Police were approx. ten crime scene photos and some video footage which was then released to local media outlets AFTER Dateline aired September 2010.
 The C.F. are fabricating and spinning information again.
 The experts on Dateline did not rule out a drug hit but they did easily rule out Jason.
 The experts did not say the murder was planned by someone close to Lindsay who likely WORKED IN THE SAME OFFICE.
 So, that does not narrow down the suspects to only a few people like the C.F. want you to believe.
 The C.F. have narrowed down their suspects to only a few people because they want you to believe the Zailo’s are the only people who could have planned Lindsay’s murder.
 Lindsay was a very popular girl and had a WIDE CIRCLE OF FRIENDS she was close with.
 This broadens the suspects to a LARGE number of people.
 The C.F. said no drug dealers are involved in Lindsay’s murder so they have already ruled out ziggy, vid, delalcazar’s and anyone else who has a criminal record for trafficking in narcotics.
+How does that make any sense when they claimed earlier that Vid picked the killers up from the ferry terminal?
+Now they have spun the story even further by now claiming that Jason was involved in the drug trade and he and his Mom are the ones who hatched the plan to have Lindsay murdered by claiming she was the snitch in the Calgary drug bust.
+They have also now incorporated Rianne into their theory.
 The Zailo’s have already been ruled out by the SP so I don’t know who the C.F. are going to name next as suspects.

-The information on this site is so accurate the C.F. can’t cope with it.
-They have dissected every piece of accurate information on this site.
+The C.F. have dissected every piece of accurate information on this site.
 They have twisted it, put it through the spin cycle, omitted facts, distorted it, etc, etc. Nothing they do will change the fact that most of the information on this site is accurate.
-There is no information left they can dissect.
+Since some of them are now entertaining the idea that some of the people involved in the Calgary drug bust, and RG are involved in Lindsay’s murder they must agree with the information provided on this website.

 What the experts really said on Dateline :